xbeat/Machine-Learning/README.md

 Tokenization is the process of breaking down text into smaller units called tokens.
 It is a crucial step in natural language processing (NLP) tasks, as it prepares the input text for further processing.
 Tokens can be words, subwords, or even characters, depending on the tokenization strategy.

+## Regularization Improving Machine Learning with Python

+What is Regularization?

+Regularization is a technique used in machine learning to prevent overfitting by adding a penalty term to the loss function.
+It helps to reduce the model's complexity and improve its generalization ability.
+By constraining the model's parameters, regularization ensures that the learned patterns are more robust and less sensitive to noise in the training data.

 ## SGD with Momentum in Deep Learning

 Introduction to SGD with Momentum